Galanopoulog/homework-4-christinaet/README.md

 7. (3 points) A large international company wants to use Hadoop MapReduce to calculate the # of sales by location by day.
 The logs data has one entry per location per day per sale.
 Describe how MapReduce will work in this scenario, using key words like: intermediate records, shuffle and sort, mappers, reducers, sort, key/value, task tracker, job tracker.

+Users submit the MapReduce job (input data, MR program, configuration).
+The input data is split into fixed size chunks.
+Hadoop divide the job into map and reduce tasks - one map task for each split.
+Job trackers assign map tasks to individual nodes (usually the one that has/is close to the split data).
+Task trackers launch mappers that run the map function for each record in the split.
+Intermediate mapper output are emitted as key-value pairs and written locally.
+The key is location by day, the value is 1 (number of sales).
+For example, an intermediate record might look like this: { key : { date: 20170101, store_id : 1}, value : 1 }

+The framework shuffles and sorts the intermediate records, and groups them by key.
+The sorted output is then transferred to the node where task trackers launch reducers.
+The reduce function accepts sorted mapper output, iterate through each list and sum up the value (sale count) by each key.
+When there are multiple reducers, each reducer gets one partition of the mapper output.
+The final output of the reducer(s) is the total number of sales per location per day.

 ### Applied (5 points total)

 Submit the mapper.py and reducer.py and the output file (.csv or .txt) for the first question in lesson 6 for Udacity.
 (The one labelled "Quiz: Sales per Category")  Instructions for how to get set up is inside the Udacity lectures.